 - Biographical Information: to include nominee's current mailing address, email address, and telephone number, date of birth, education, employment, professional and public and/or volunteer service.
 Must contain full biographical information on the nominee and document in detail the particular achievements that are the basis for the award.

 - Contact Information: separate document with contact information for nominee, nominator, dean, chancellor, or vice president, and persons writing supporting letters.
 Include the mailing address, email address, and phone number for each person (if University employee, use University contact information).

-Submit To the honors committee of the appropriate college/unit, if one exists.
+Submit to the honors committee of the appropriate college/unit, if one exists.
 The nomination is then forwarded to the Senate All-University Honors Committee.
-If a college/unit does not have an honors committee, the nomination should be submitted directly to the Senate All-University Honors Committee, c/o Vickie Courtney, at email@example.com.
+If a college/unit does not have an honors committee, the nomination should be submitted directly to the Senate All-University Honors Committee, c/o Vickie Courtney, at firstname.lastname@example.org.